-- 2. Horses are selected for size, colour, markings and temperament.
-Preferred colours are chestnut or sorrel with a height range of 15.1 15.3 hands.
-A notable exception was Crossbell, who was skewbald in colour and stood 15.1 hands.
-The Blood Indians presented Crossbell to the Colonel-in-Chief of the Regiment, His Royal Highness The Prince of Wales, in 1977.
-The Troop took care of Crossbell on behalf of the Colonel-in-Chief.
-The Troop Riding Master rode Crossbell until 1991 when he was retired and returned to pasture with the Blood Indians. - 3.
-Riding tack for the Troop consisted of 1912 Universal-Pattern saddles (steel-arch) and military reversible Portsmouth bits mounted on a polo bridle.
+3. Riding tack for the Troop consisted of 1912 Universal- Pattern saddles (steel-arch) and military reversible Portsmouth bits mounted on a polo bridle.
 In 1995, the saddles were replaced with Stubins Revolutionary General Purpose saddles.
-Each horse is also equipped with a leather breastplate mounting the regimental badge, a standard saddle blanket in Strathcona colours with regimental appliqué and saddle rolls to carry the rider's slickers.
-In most aspects of the Troop performance the Troop Leader and Troop Sergeant carry 1912/1908-pattern cavalry sabres while troop riders are equipped with bamboo cavalry lances. - 4.
-Horses manes are pulled evenly four to six inches to the right with a bridle path clipped into it.
+Each horse is also equipped with a leather breastplate mounting the Regimental badge, a standard saddle blanket in Strathcona colours with Regimental appliqué and saddle rolls to carry the rider's slickers.
+In most aspects of the Troop performance the Troop Leader and Troop Sergeant carry 1912/1908-pattern cavalry sabres while troop riders are equipped with bamboo or ash cavalry lances.

+4. Horses manes are pulled evenly four to six inches to the right with a bridle path clipped into it.
 In addition, the Troop Leader's mount has a horsehair throatlatch tassel, which historically distinguished officers on the battlefield.